self-actuated/docs.actuated.com/docs/tasks/cli.md

 Run sparingly because it will launch one VM per job queued.

+Do not run it multiple times in succession.
+And then if you are still in doubt where jobs are stuck - first check the logs of the runners via `actuated-cli agent-logs`, finally, reach out to support.

 ```bash
 actuated-cli repair \
     actuated-samples
 ```

+In the above command `actuated-samples` is the GitHub organization.

 ## Rescue a remote server